Armokthespideroverlord/Remnants-of-the-Protectorate/README.md

 Pixelflame - Also a huge shoutout to her for spriting what would be the definitive version of the Protectorate Astraeus logo.

 # To do list
+__UPDATE__
+- Add changes to the protectoratetrivia and easprotectorate codices.
+- Add a way for Envoys on planets to defend themselves.

 __MOD SUPPORT__
 - Scripted SAIL
 - Enhanced Storage Addon